sciabarra/Sparkoin/README.md

 ### Installation of the services

 First, configure.
-If you have `docker-machine` (then you are on docker toolbox) you have to tell the ip where your want docker and the size of the virtual disk.
+If you have the toolbox use `./configure-toolbox.sh` otherwise `./configure.sh`

+You have to tell the ip of your docker, that is usually the ip of your machine for docker standalone, or 192.168.99.99 for the docker-toolbox.

+Docker toolbox wants also to know the size of the virtual disk for your virtual machine.

 If you want to import the whole Blockchain and store it in Hadoop you need at least 200 GB.